apache/trafficcontrol/docs/source/api/origins.rst

 Response Structure
 ------------------
-:cachegroup:        The name of the :term:`Cache Group` to which the :term:`origin` belongs
+:cachegroup:        A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the :term:`origin` belongs
-:cachegroupId:      An integral, unique identifier for the :term:`Cache Group` to which the :term:`origin` belongs
+:cachegroupId:      An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the :term:`origin` belongs
 :coordinate:        The name of a coordinate pair that defines the origin's geographic location
-:coordinateID:      An integral, unique identifier for the coordinate pair that defines the :term:`origin`'s geographic location
+:coordinateId:      An integral, unique identifier for the coordinate pair that defines the :term:`origin`'s geographic location
-:deliveryService:   The 'xml_id' of the :term:`Delivery Service` to which the :term:`origin` belongs
+:deliveryService:   A string that is the :ref:`ds-xmlid` of the :term:`Delivery Service` to which the :term:`origin` belongs
 :deliveryServiceId: An integral, unique identifier for the :term:`Delivery Service` to which the :term:`origin` belongs
 :fqdn:              The :abbr:`FQDN (Fully Qualified Domain Name)` of the :term:`origin`
 :id:                An integral, unique identifier for this :term:`origin`